-Governor, Sat Pal Malik chaired the meeting of the State Administrative Council (SAC) at Raj Bhavan on Wednesday.
+Governor, N N Vohra on Wednesday chaired the 5th meeting of the State Administrative Council (SAC) at Raj Bhavan.

-Advisors to the Governor, B B Vyas, K Vijay Kumar, and Khurshid Ahmad Ganai, Chief Secretary, B V R Subrahmanyam and Principal Secretary to Governor, Umang Narula attended the meeting.
+Advisors to the Governor, B B Vyas, Vijay Kumar and Khurshid Ahmad Ganai besides Chief Secretary, B V R Subrahmanyam attended the meeting.

 The SAC deliberated upon the various proposals submitted by Administrative departments for its consideration and approval.